kateryna-tokarieva/Interesting-Numbers-App-and-Library/README.md

 # InterestingNumbersLibrary
-An app that uses API to get andshow interesting fucts about numbers.
+An app that uses API to get and show interesting facts about numbers.

 -Worked on library creation skills.